KathyReid/bamboo-testing/README.md

 ## How to Use

 ### Importing into your projects
 Place the following import statements into your code so that the Base UI Framework will get compiled along with the rest of your project.
-Note that you will need to modify the path to reflect where you install Base UI Framework library:
+Note that you will need to modify the path to reflect where you have installed Base UI Framework library:

 #### Less
 ```less